-The only confirmed appearance of a Cheyenne-class starship was the USS Ahwahnee in the Wolf 359 "graveyard" (TNG: "Best of Both Worlds").
-The Cheyenne was built by Ed Miarecki, and unlike other ships for the graveyard it was not damaged for this purpose.
+The only confirmed appearance of a Cheyenne-class starship was the USS Ahwahnee in the Wolf 359 "graveyard" (TNG: "Best of Both Worlds II").
+The model was built by Ed Miarecki, and unlike other ships for the graveyard it was not damaged for this purpose.
 Hence, it was not possible to include it except for the far background, just to show that there is another ship, intact or not.

-The Ahwahnee model is depicted on a card of the Behind the Scenes Card Game and has the registry NCC-73620.
+For a long time, the only available depiction of Ahwahnee model was on a card of the Behind the Scenes Card Game.
+Here, the ship has the registry NCC-73620.
 The tachyon web fleet in TNG: "Redemption" features a Cheyenne-class Ahwahnee too, however, this time with the registry NCC-71620.
-The model was not visible on screen in the latter episode, and it is unknown whether it is the salvaged ship from Wolf 359 or a newly commissioned vessel.
-Two four-nacelled vessels can be seen in the Qualor II surplus depot in TNG: "Unification", but they look different from the Cheyenne class.
-Both of them are four-nacelled Excelsior study models.
+The model was not visible on screen in the latter episode, and there is no clue whether it could be the one salvaged ship from Wolf 359, or rather a newly commissioned vessel.
+It seems that the intention was to insinuate the first, only the registry underwent an accidental permutation.

 According to the studio model image, the Cheyenne class is a kitbashed design.
 The saucer bottom from the small 1/2500 AMT/Ertl Enterprise-D kit including the neck is used as the saucer top.
 It is obvious that, for the sake of simplicity, the modeler probably used the same parts for the hidden saucer bottom and neck, so it can be supposed that the model is vertically symmetrical.
 In order to suggest the Cheyenne class is much smaller than the Galaxy class, larger windows and lifeboats were added.
 The bridge module is comparatively large and is obviously taken from the large 1/1400 Enterprise-D. The same goes for the impulse engines.
 In order to make the larger impulse engines fit, the saucer rear end is indented.
 The four warp nacelles are actually Schwan-Stabilo highlighters, their rear end cut off, as indicated by the white line on the picture with the parts.
 NeghVar has done his own reconstruction, independently of my considerations, and his image is very similar to what I believe the Cheyenne looks like.

-The image from the Behind the Scenes Card Game was the only known canon image of the Cheyenne class for some time.
-Recently, a new image became available which, however, shows the ship from a very similar angle.
-Unfortunately, the viewing angle does not reveal the curvature of the nacelle pylons.
+Unfortunately, the viewing angles on the reference photos do not reveal the curvature of the nacelle pylons.
 There used to be three theories how the pylons may actually bend:

 I found some apparent inconsistencies when I further studied the image.
 The lower starboard pylon is connected to the nacelle in the middle of the compression rings.
 Extrapolating the corresponding upper starboard pylon which is partially hidden by the nacelle, it seems this one is shifted to the forward end of the nacelle, unlike the upper port pylon.
 However, it is obvious that the ship must have symmetrical port and starboard halves.
 The solution is to assume that the curvature of the upper pylon changes its radius or direction.
 Note the additional fold (upward) in this pylon, which must be hidden behind the nacelle (white arrow).
 The invisible lower port pylon, on the other hand, needs a fold downward to meet the nacelle in the correct location (white arrow).
 Again, it is necessary for the pylons to match one another, so we can assume that the same applies to the lower starboard pylon.
 This could be why it looks different than its upper counterpart.
 We could assume that the ship was damaged and the nacelles have been fixed only to take a photo of the ship (which would make all my efforts useless), but it is highly improbable that both the upper starboard and lower port nacelle were fixed in the same wrong position.

-My conclusion is that the upper pylons are mainly horizontal, only the very tips are folded a bit upward.
+The upper nacelle pylons of the Cheyenne class are mainly horizontal, only the very tips are folded a bit upward.
 Given the above considerations and assuming a symmetrical ship, the lower nacelles also run horizontal and then bend downwards, as can be seen in the final side view.
 The top view clearly shows the 1/1400 bridge module and impulse engines.
 As already mentioned, part of the saucer rear end had to be removed in order to make the impulse engine fit.
-Probably the distance between the saucer halves had to be extended by a few millimeters (with a simple polystyrene strip), since the 1/1400 impulse engines are 5mm high.
-The shuttlebay is most probably located where the two necks meet, while the ship does not seem to have a deflector dish.
+The distance between the saucer halves probably had to be extended by a few millimeters (with a simple polystyrene strip), since the 1/1400 impulse engines are 5mm high.
+The shuttlebay is most likely located where the two necks meet, while the ship does not seem to have a deflector dish.